thethelebohang9/HealthConnect-Clinic---AnalystLab-Africa-Experience-Lab-Data-Analytics-Track/README.md

 - Make clinical decisions.
 - Assume that demographic characteristics cause a patient's behaviour.
 - Invent clinic policies, prices or appointment availability.

+ ## Business Questions

+The initial analysis will investigate the following business questions:

+- What proportion of HealthConnect appointments are attended, missed or cancelled?
+- Which appointment types have the highest no-show rates?
+- Are no-show rates different across age groups?
+- Does booking lead time appear to be associated with appointment attendance?
+- Are patients with previous no-shows more likely to miss future appointments?
+- Is appointment timing associated with different attendance patterns?
+- Is there an observable relationship between reminders and appointment attendance?
+- Do different reminder channels show different appointment outcomes?
+- Is distance from the clinic associated with appointment attendance?
+- Is estimated waiting time associated with appointment outcomes?

+These questions will guide the detailed analysis in the next stage of the project.